 The investment objective of the Fund is to provide total return primarily from income.
+The Fund's investment objective is non-fundamental, meaning that it can be changed by the Board of Trustees without Shareholder approval.

 While there is no assurance that the Fund will achieve its investment objective it endeavors to do so by following the strategies and policies described in this Prospectus.